zkV1210/CNN_For_Monkey/README.md

 # Notification

-1.The loss_result.jpg in the result folder just means to show the rough tendency of loss and accuracy value, it's not necessary .
+1. The loss_result.jpg in the result folder just means to show the rough tendency of loss and accuracy value, it's not necessary .

-2.The info.txt in the result folder will use in predict.py.
+2. The info.txt in the result folder will use in predict.py.